Springworks/recruitment-waypoints-challenge/README.md

 - Swift
 - C#

-Submit the resulting source code for the solution, with tests to prove result, to a Github repository and share it with your contact person at Springworks.
+Submit the resulting source code for the solution, with tests to prove result, to a Github repository and share it with your contact person at Haysquare.

 Good luck!